 Type of Product: | Treatment and repellent |

-First things first, this product is an oral tablet that is designed to be ingested by your cat.
-It’s very important that you speak to your vet first to make sure that it is safe and okay to use for your cat depending on his or her age and any health conditions.
-With that being said, the product itself is a combination flea treatment and vitamin supplement that works by masking the smell of carbon dioxide when your cat ingests it by using a combination of vitamins that are safe for your cat.
+First things first, Flea Away Flea & Tick Oral Treatment for Dogs & Cats is an oral tablet that is designed to be ingested by your cat.
+It’s very important that you speak to your vet first to make sure that it is safe and okay to use for your cat depending on their age and any health conditions.
+With that being said, the product itself is a flea treatment and vitamin supplement that works by masking the smell of carbon dioxide when your cat ingests it by using a combination of vitamins that are safe for your cat.

 Carbon dioxide plays a role in attracting fleas to your cat, so the idea is that by masking it, the fleas won’t bite even if they do get on your cat.
 Because of this, the tablet also helps to reduce sores, scabs, and dermatitis caused by flea bites.
-Each tablet is liver-flavored to make it more enticing to your cat.
-The dosage recommends giving your cat one tablet per day with food, but again, as your vet first to make sure it’s okay.
-And because your cat is supposed to take one per day, it may not be the most cost-effective method especially if you have other cats.
-You may also need to use another method to treat fleas around your house so that they don’t continue to multiply even if they aren’t on your cat.
+Each tablet is liver flavored to make it more enticing to your cat.
+The dosage recommends giving your cat one tablet per day with food, but again, ask your vet first to make sure it’s okay.
+Since your cat is supposed to take one per day, it may not be the most cost-effective method, especially if you have other cats.
+You may also need to use another method to treat fleas around your house so they don’t continue to multiply even if they aren’t on your cat.

 Ingredients: | N/A |